 Internally, Turtlehead Tacos calls these initiatives “Community Stories” and each one has a defined goal and theme, involves one or more local charities, has a high-quality video produced at the end, and has at least one celebrity they get to participate in the objective.

 They enlist their Yext Admin for help.
 How can they bring their brand to life with Yext’s Search Experience Cloud?

-Navigate to Knowledge Graph > Configuration > Entity Types.
+Navigate to Content > Configuration > Entity Types.